|

 Russ Hodges’ “The Shot Heard ’Round the World?”

-At the time, Dodgers-Giants forged sport’s greatest rivalry, yearly playing 22 games against each other, radio, and TV broadcasting through The City.
-America was the world’s post-war colossus, perhaps baseball never meaning more.
-What made the moment wonderwork was the Giants announcer’s call.
+At the time, Dodgers-Giants forged sport’s greatest rivalry, yearly playing 22 games against each other on radio and TV, broadcasting through The City.
+America in the world’s post-war colossus, perhaps baseball never meaning more.
+What made the moment of this historic homerun memorable for all time was the Giants announcer’s call.

 On October 3, 1951 Ernie Harwell did play by play on NBC TV which to this day has never been archived in any manner.